rikoprogrammer/analyze/README.md

-# analyze
+# Analyze

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of analyze is to help people to rapidly explore their data
+The goal of analyze is to help people to rapidly explore their data through summary statistics, frequency tabulation and visualizations

 ## Installation